AnYpku/usercode/WGammaAnalysis/README.txt

 $ cd SkimSplitMerge

-in file runSplitWGamma.C, type nameWGammaInput (original WGamma ggNtuple) nameWGammaEle/Muo/Tau - names of three output files including intended dir where they are wanted to be saved nameDir and nameTree don't need to be changed
+in file runSplitVGamma.C, type nameVGammaInput (original WGamma ggNtuple) nameWGammaEle/Muo/Tau - names of three output files including intended dir where they are wanted to be saved nameDir and nameTree don't need to be changed

 then run
-$ root -l runSplitWGamma.C
+$ root -l runSplitVGamma.C

 do to skimming of data and MC files SkimLeptonPhoton can be used skimming can be done for muon, electron analysis or for both at the same time